davidmatthews1uvm/ParallelPy/README.md

 I typically use:
 * >python setup.py develop

+## Notes
+* When loading the pickled parcels of work, the parallelpy/mpi_deligate.py script needs to be able to resolve the names of all the packages / classes that the parcel of work references.
+* To ensure that this will work, either:
+    * import all of the needed python packages and modules so that the parcel of work can be loaded from the serialized format, or
+    * modify the sys.path.insert(index, path) in the parallelpy/mpi_deligate.py script so that it looks in the same location as your main script.

-## Example Code
+## Examples
-* python examples/hello_world.py (to run using process pool)
+* python parallelpy/examples/hello_world.py (to run using process pool)
-* mpiexec -n 1 python examples/hello_world : -n PROCESS_COUNT python parallelpy/mpi_deligate.py
+* mpiexec -n 1 python paralelpy/examples/hello_world.py : -n <N> python parallelpy/mpi_deligate.py
+    * where you want N processes computing the parcels of work

+### Running on the VACC

+To request N cores: ```#PBS -l procs=<N>```

+For example, to request 11 cores: ```#PBS -l procs=11```

-## Known Bugs
+## Limitations
-* Per Work evaluation time is typically slower than if done on a single node, so mainly useful for usecases where there is a lot of work to do.
+* Depending on the application, you may find that the time complete each parcel of "Work" is either roughly the same as when done on a single node, or you may find it to be much slower
+* This tool is mainly useful when you are evaluating many different parcels of work, and can make use of multiple compute nodes